rfdrake/cibh/README.md

 There are several reasons you might still be interested in this:

 * It's very reliable
-* Despite how hard it is to use, there still aren't many comperable programs out there
+* Despite how hard it is to use, there still aren't many comparable programs out there
 * Flexibility.
 Since the code is small it's possible to add features without spending tons of time on it

 # Authors

-All principal code is from Pete Whiting <pete@whitings.org> and was originally written probably somewhere around 1998?
+All principal code is from Pete Whiting and was originally written probably somewhere around 1998?

-The updates for modern perl and reimplementing 64bit counters were done by me, Robert Drake <rfdrake@gmail.com>
+The updates for modern perl and reimplementing 64bit counters were done by me, Robert Drake

 I've updated the documentation somewhat.
 I still don't anticipate anyone who hasn't run it before from being able to figure it out, but I'm trying to cater